 Rationale behind the defaults

 Originally, BitLocker allowed from 4 to 20 characters for a PIN.
-Windows Hello has its own PIN for logon, which can be 4 to 127 characters.
+Windows Hello has its own PIN for sign-in, which can be 4 to 127 characters.
 Both BitLocker and Windows Hello use the TPM to prevent PIN brute-force attacks.

 Windows 10, version 1607 and earlier used Dictionary Attack Prevention parameters.
 The Dictionary Attack Prevention Parameters provide a way to balance security needs with usability.
 For example, when BitLocker is used with a TPM + PIN configuration, the number of PIN guesses is limited over time.
 A TPM 2.0 in this example could be configured to allow only 32 PIN guesses immediately, and then only one more guess every two hours.
 This totals a maximum of about 4415 guesses per year.
-If the PIN is 4 digits, all 9999 possible PIN combinations could be attempted in a little over two years.
+If the PIN is four digits, all 9999 possible PIN combinations could be attempted in a little over two years.

 TPM-based smart cards